xenocrat/chyrp-markdown/README.md

 #### Add custom rendering behavior

 Optionally you can adjust rendering behavior by overriding some methods.
-Refer to the `consumeParagraph()` method of the `Markdown` and `GithubMarkdown` classes for inspiration on different rules defining which elements are allowed to interrupt a paragraph.
+Refer to the `consumeParagraph()` method of the flavors for inspiration on different rules defining which elements are allowed to interrupt a paragraph.

 Acknowledgements
 ----------------